cr0ax/LSystems/README.md

 A little library for creating and rendering L-Systems.
 It's a pretty old project.

 To compile, just `npm install` followed by `npm run build`.
-This should create compile to lsystems.js in the root.
+This should create an lsystems.js in the root.

 There are also a couple basic tests in `src/tests`